Martin de Villamil

-Felipe Martin de Villamil or Martin Villamil ("Gonzalez de la Galea y Villamil" or "Villamil Joly") (1783-1843) was a trader in the Caribbeans and in Europe.
+Felipe Martin de Villamil or Martin Villamil ("Gonzalez de la Galea y Villamil" or "Villamil Joly") (1783-1843) was a trader in the Caribbean and in Europe.

 In the Caribbeans

 Martin de Villamil, brother of the Ecuadorian independence hero José de Villamil, was born in New Orleans, Spanish Louisiana, in 1783, son of a trader and administrator (mayordomo) of the hospital of the city.
 He became a trader in the Caribbean.

 In 1809, he married the daughter of the lieutenant of the king of Spain in Panama (1).
 Around 1812, he was one of the cofounders of the trade consulate in Cartagena.
 Later, he lived in Jamaica, where he owned sugar cane plantations.

 In Europe

 After that, Martin de Villamil and his family went to Europe: London, Paris, Italy (Bologna, Firenze).
 In 1820-1822, he welcomed in his villa of Sèvres, near Paris, the great Irish poet Thomas Moore (1779-1853).

 In 1830, Martin Villamil met in Paris the général Francisco de Paula Santander (1792-1840), hero of the independence of Great Colombia.